Retirement planning

 Retirement planning, in a financial context, refers to the allocation of savings or revenue for retirement.
 The goal of retirement planning is to achieve financial independence.
+In the Federal Reserve's October 2025 Survey of Household Economics and Decisionmaking, 35 percent of U.S. adults who were not retired said their retirement savings plan was on track.
+This was unchanged from 2024 and up from 2022 and 2023, but below the 40 percent recorded in 2021.

 The process of retirement planning aims to: